vivekfeelfree/gemini-cli-termux/docs/termux-api/EXECUTION_PLAN.md

 ---

-### FASE 6: Merge Automation
+### PHASE 6: Merge Automation

-#### Task 6.1: Creare check-termux-patches.sh
+#### Task 6.1: Create check-termux-patches.sh

-**File**: `scripts/check-termux-patches.sh` **Azione**: CREATE **Priorità**:
+**File**: `scripts/check-termux-patches.sh` **Action**: CREATE **Priority**:
-ALTA

-Script per verificare che tutte le patch siano intatte dopo merge upstream.
-(Vedi MERGE_STRATEGY.md per contenuto completo)
+HIGH

+Script to verify that all patches are intact after upstream merge.
+(See MERGE_STRATEGY.md for complete content)

 ---

-## Note per Sonnet 4.5
+## Notes for Sonnet 4.5

-1. Eseguire task in ordine di FASE
+1. Execute tasks in PHASE order
-2. Verificare build dopo ogni FASE
+2. Verify build after each PHASE
-3. NON eseguire git push
+3. DO NOT execute git push
-4. Segnalare eventuali errori di compilazione
+4. Report any compilation errors
-5. Tutti i file TypeScript devono passare typecheck
+5. All TypeScript files must pass typecheck
-6. Tutte le patch devono essere facilmente riaplicabili dopo merge upstream
+6. All patches must be easily re-applicable after upstream sync
-7. Usare commenti `// TERMUX PATCH:` per identificare modifiche
+7. Use `// TERMUX PATCH:` comments to identify modifications

 ---

-**STATUS**: In attesa approvazione DAG
+**STATUS**: Awaiting DAG approval

 _Author: DioNanos_